Two Kooks » All Recipes » Side Dishes » Crispy Oven Roasted Potatoes (Exceptional!)

 Yukon gold potatoes, butter, oil, rosemary, salt and pepper.

 Potatoes: I prefer Yukon gold potatoes for this recipe.
 They have thin skins, creamy insides and they brown and crisp up beautifully.
-Fingerling, red potatoes or baby potatoes will also work.
-Russet potatoes are OK too (more fluffy than creamy and they don’t get quite as crispy).
+Fingerling, red potatoes or baby potatoes will also work but red potatoes get very dark and soften when they are out of the oven.
+Russet potatoes are OK too (more fluffy than creamy and they don’t get quite as crispy or golden).

 Butter and oil: You can use any combination of oil and butter you like.
 Butter does add great extra flavor if you’re wondering.
 I use half butter and half oil.